 6. Deciding suitable interview panel:

-The people in the first meeting like – HR, Hiring manger, the person who currently holds the open position will prove as a good interviewer.
+The people in the first meeting like – HR, Hiring manager, the person who currently holds the open position will prove as a good interviewer.

-HR will judge on behavioral, stability and cultural aspects, whereas technical part can be taken care of by the other two interviewers.
+HR will judge on behavioural, stability and cultural aspects, whereas technical part can be taken care of by the other two interviewers.

 7. Making sure the expectations are known to all the interview panel: